leejo/business-monzo/README.md

 # ERROR HANDLING

-Any problems or errors will result in a Business::Mondo::Exception object being thrown, so you should wrap any calls to the library in the appropriate error catching code (ideally a module from CPAN):
+Any problems or errors will result in a Business::Monzo::Exception object being thrown, so you should wrap any calls to the library in the appropriate error catching code (ideally a module from CPAN):

     try {
         ...
     }
-    catch ( Business::Mondo::Exception $e ) {
+    catch ( Business::Monzo::Exception $e ) {
-        # error specific to Business::Mondo
+        # error specific to Business::Monzo
         ...
         say $e->message;  # error message
         say $e->code;     # HTTP status code